 - Schools must provide all students with a planned and structured school-based curriculum program.
 There must be evidence of:

-- a school-based curriculum plan showing how the learning areas of the Victorian Curriculum F-10 will be substantially addressed, and how the school-based curriculum program will be organised and implemented
+- a whole-school curriculum plan showing how the curriculum areas of the Victorian Curriculum F–10 will be substantially addressed, organised and implemented, including number of teaching hours delivered in the curriculum areas

-- School-based curriculum programs must meet the minimum standards for school registration and comply with associated departmental policies, including Physical and Sport Education – Delivery Requirements, Languages Education and Holocaust .
+- School-based curriculum programs must meet school registration curriculum standards and comply with associated departmental policies, including Physical and Sport Education – Delivery Requirements, Languages Education and Holocaust .

-- Schools are expected to align the design and delivery of school-based curriculum programs to advice provided by Victorian Curriculum and Assessment Authority and to the Framework for Improving Student Outcomes 2.0 (FISO 2.0).
+- Schools may align the design and delivery of school-based curriculum programs to advice provided by Victorian Curriculum and Assessment Authority (VCAA) and to the Framework for Improving Student Outcomes 2.0 (FISO 2.0).

 Details